LunarWatcher/lunarwatcher.github.io/content/posts/2021-12-24-an-attempt-at-journaling.md

 ---
 title: "An attempt at journaling"
 date: 2021-12-24T23:39:11+01:00
-tags: ["meta", "programming-meta", "life-meta", "devlogs"]
+tags: ["meta", "programming-meta", "life-meta"]
+series: ["devlogs"]
 ---

 TL;DR: I'm going to be keeping a public devlog for my open-source repositories, within reason.